jahnavi1111/pneuma_replicate/experiments/pneuma_summarizer/README.md

 # Pneuma-Summarizer

 We provide the scripts to generate all summaries used in our experiments, all of which has this naming convention: `generate_content_[].py`.
 You may download all the generated summaries (except for the DBReader variant) using `summaries/downloader.ipynb`.
-Alternatively, you can generate the summaries manually by running the following scripts:
+Alternatively, you can generate the summaries manually by running the following scripts (you may also costumize the arguments for these scripts):

 ```bash
 pip install -r requirements.txt